 Airbags would probably remained an option for the upper end cars, if not Lee Iacocca, then chairman of Chrysler, had made a U-turn in his previous opposition against airbags and instead in early 1989 announced the decision to install driver side airbags in all Chrysler passenger cars by model year 1990.
 It triggered the competitors to follow.
 With costs coming down and with the convenience of an invisible system for additional safety airbags got the mainstream customers’ acceptance and demand.
 Thus it had taken some 40 years until airbags became a disruptive technology.

-The “shale gas revolution” is of disruptive proportions but also here it was not something that happened over night.
+Very different from airbags is shale gas, but like in the case of airbags the “shale gas revolution” is also of disruptive proportions, and also here it was not something that happened over night.
 In this case it took over three decades of dedicated development and eventually three technologies to come together: horizontal drilling, hydraulic fracturing and three dimensional (3D) mapping.
 The drivers were not consumers or legislators, but wildcatters.
 Gregory Zuckerman in his book The Frackers (2014) tells the fascinating story.

 Natural gas was first extracted in Fredonia, New York, in the 1820s, decades before the first producing oil well 1861 in Titusville, Pennsylvania.
 Fracturing was early used in oil production and from 1940s also used for natural gas extraction.
 True horizontal drilling was first deployed in 1939, in Morgan County, Ohio.
 So why would it take about 50 years for the” shale gas revolution” to materialize?